mitchellbpowell/website/p/covid/thinking-covid.md

 For example, both measures seem to show what looks like a recent peak in active cases.
 I say that as someone just eyeballing the numbers, of course.
 Consult your national health service for any kind of data you'd actually use, etc.

-For example, in both cases, perhaps we'd like to see the day to day changes more clearly.
+Perhaps we'd like to see the day to day changes more clearly.
 We could draw up a function that takes, essentially, the derivative of some list:

 {% highlight ruby %}
 def delta\_list(data):